chakra-ui/chakra-ui/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ""
 ---

-**Is your feature request related to a problem?
-Please describe.** A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+**What problem does this feature solve?** A clear and concise description of the feature, the problem it solves and solution you propose.

-**Describe the solution you'd like** A clear and concise description of what you want to happen.
+**What does the proposed API look like?** Describe how you propose to solve the problem and provide code samples of how the API would work once implemented.

-**Describe alternatives you've considered** A clear and concise description of any alternative solutions or features you've considered.
+**Describe alternatives you've considered** List any alternative solutions you've considered.

 **Additional context** Add any other context or screenshots about the feature request here.